Scott Hechinger: Bail Reform movement

 Hechinger has been an advocate for bail reform for many years.
 In 2018, he told NowThis News that “Here’s what’s crazy: five minutes is over five times longer than the time it takes judges in the criminal court where I practice to decide to jail one of my clients pretrial, presumed innocent until their case is over, on cash bail they can’t possibly afford.”

 He has written about bail reform in New York.
 Hechinger told NBC News in 2022 that "it's misleading to tie bail changes to crime surges because 'reforms happened in very few places, rising crime happened everywhere.'"

 Mandatory minimum sentencing

 He has argued that mandatory minimum sentencing enables police misconduct.

 Media

 Hechinger regularly criticizes the news media for their coverage of crime and criminal justice policies.
 Hechinger has noted that many journalists seek out sensational stories about bail reform.
-He has argued that there is a pro-police worldview deeply engrained in journalism.
+He has argued that there is a pro-police worldview deeply engrained in journalism (see also: copaganda).

-He has criticized the New York Times including for their use of data in reporting on crime.
+He has criticized The New York Times including for their use of data in reporting on crime.